 A request for information on the number of automatic fire alarm calls (AFAs) we have received.

-I am writing to confirm that the West Midlands Fire Service has now completed its search for the information you requested on 6th August 2015.
+West Midlands Fire Service has now completed its search for the information requested on 6th August 2015.

 Please find below a summary of our findings.